 Editing a systemd override changes how one unit starts, stops, or inherits limits without copying the vendor unit into /etc/ and taking ownership of the whole file.
 That is the safer path when a packaged service only needs a local tweak such as a different restart delay, resource limit, environment value, or ordering rule.

-systemd loads the main unit file first and then merges any /etc/systemd/system/unit-name.service.d/*.conf drop-ins on top of it.
-Current systemctl documentation states that systemctl edit unit.service creates or reopens the default drop-in named override.conf unless a different file is selected with --drop-in=, and the manager configuration is reloaded automatically after a successful save.
+systemd loads the main unit file first and then merges any /etc/systemd/system/unit-name.service.d/*.conf drop-ins on top of it. systemctl edit unit.service creates or reopens the default drop-in named override.conf unless --drop-in= selects another file, and a successful save reloads the manager automatically.

-The edited override only changes the unit definition that systemd keeps in memory; it does not force a running service process to restart itself.
-Most service-unit overrides still need a follow-up restart, per-user services should use systemctl --user edit instead of the system manager, and list-style settings such as ExecStart= must be cleared before replacement while dependency settings such as After= or Requires= can only be added in a drop-in, not removed.
+An override changes the unit definition that systemd will use the next time it starts or restarts the unit, but it does not replace a running service process by itself.
+Most service-unit overrides still need a follow-up restart, per-user services should use systemctl --user edit, list-style settings such as ExecStart= must be cleared before replacement, and dependencies such as After= or Requires= can only be added in a drop-in, not removed.

-$ systemctl cat override-demo.service # /usr/lib/systemd/system/override-demo.service [Unit] Description=Override demo service [Service] Type=simple ExecStart=/usr/local/bin/override-demo Restart=on-failure RestartSec=5
+$ systemctl cat override-demo.service # /usr/lib/systemd/system/override-demo.service [Unit] Description=Override demo service [Service] Type=simple ExecStart=/bin/sh -c "exec sleep infinity" Restart=on-failure RestartSec=5 LimitNOFILE=1024

 Replace override-demo.service with the real unit name.
-If the output already includes a Drop-In: section, that shows an existing override that systemctl edit will reopen or extend.
+If the output already includes a second file block under /etc/systemd/system, an override is already loaded for that unit.

 Use systemctl --user cat unit.service for a per-user unit instead of the system manager.